yuja/jj/docs/contributing.md

         v1.33.1 latest --push
     ```

-7. (Optional) When you are done, you may want to reset the `gh-bookmarks` to the
+7. (Optional) When you are done, you may want to reset the `gh-pages` bookmark to the
-same spot as it is in the upstream.
-If you configured the `upstream` remote,
+same spot as it is upstream.
+If you configured the "upstream" remote,
 this can be done with:

     ```shell